 Developing Your Follow-Up Service

-As with any program or service you undertake, there are various stages to developing Follow-Up service:
+As with any program or service you undertake, there are various stages to develop a Follow-Up service plan:

 - Knowing your objectives

 - Planning and design